 Taking Your A Levels Online

-From the minute of enrolment, you will have immediate access to your course so you can start learning right away.
+If you want to learn now, distance learning college is the best way forward.
+Upon enrolment, you will have immediate access to your A Level course so you can start learning right away.
 Everything you need to prepare for your A Level exam will be included in your course, along with specialised tutor support and guidance.

-This means that you can enjoy the support you would receive in a normal class setting, without the worry of being the oldest in the class.
-Or returning to a classroom environment: you will be a class of one and you can learn in whatever environment suits you best.
+This means that you can enjoy the support you would receive in a normal class setting, without the worry of being the oldest in the class or returning to a classroom environment.
+You will be in a class of one and you can learn in whatever environment suits you best.